Need help?

 Is imgsli down for good?

 Hard to say.
-Right now imgsli.com just shows an under construction page, so it is not usable, and whether it comes back is anyone's guess.
-The thing it did well though, drag to compare two images, is exactly what imgi does, so you are not stuck waiting on it.
+Right now imgsli.com just shows an under construction page, so it's not usable, and whether it comes back is anyone's guess.
+The thing it did well, drag to compare two images, is exactly what imgi does.
+So you're not stuck waiting on it.

 Is imgi free?

 Yes.
-Comparing, sharing a permanent link, embedding, and exporting a GIF are all free, and you do not need to sign up to do any of it.
+Comparing, sharing a permanent link, and embedding are all free, and you don't need to sign up to do any of it.

 Does imgi compress my images?